timb-machine-mirrors/reversing-cisco-ios-raw-binary-firmware-images-with-ghidra/01-reversing-cisco-ios-raw-binary-firmware-images-with-ghidra.md

+# Reversing Raw Binary Firmware Files in Ghidra

+This brief tutorial will show you how to go about analyzing a raw binary firmware image in Ghidra.

+## Prep work in Binwalk

 I was recently interested in reversing some older Cisco IOS images.
 Those images come in the form of a single binary blob, without any sort of ELF, Mach-o, or PE header to describe the binary.

 While I am using Cisco IOS Images in this example, the same process should apply to other Raw Binary Firmware Images.